ballerina-platform/ballerina-dev-website/learn/user-guide/ballerina-packages/dependencies.md

 #### Local repository

 The local repository is a custom repository in the local file system.
-We can push a package to the repository by providing the option `--repository=local` with bal push command.
+We can push a package to the repository by providing the option `--repository=local` with the `bal push` command.

 ```bash
 $ bal push --repository=local
 ```

-Then, by specifying the repository for the preferred dependencies in the Dependencies.toml file we can force it to resolve a package from the local repository
+Then, by specifying the repository for the preferred dependencies in the `Dependencies.toml` file we can force to resolve a package from the local repository.

 ```toml
 [[dependency]]